On the numerically and cohomologically trivial automorphisms of elliptic surfaces II: $\chi(S)>0$: Notation and preliminaries

 Note that the leftmost summand is unimodular of parity determined by $O^2=-\chi(S)$.

 The choice of zero section $O$ fixes a group structure on the smooth fibres which carries over to the smooth locus $F^\#$ of any singular fibre.
 We note the non-canonical isomorphism

 Here $A_F$ denotes the discriminant group of the Dynkin type $D$ corresponding to the fibre, i.e.\ $A_F=D^\vee / D$.
-Note that $A_F$ is an abelian group which corresponds bijectively to the simple fibre components; in fact, $A_F$ is cyclic unless $F$ has type $\I_n^*$ for $n\in2\NN_0$ (whence $A_F \cong (\ZZ/2\ZZ)^2$).
+Note that $A_F$ is a finite abelian group which corresponds bijectively to the simple fibre components (as indicated in Figures \ref{Fig:In}, \ref{Fig:add}); in fact, $A_F$ is cyclic unless $F$ has type $\I_n^*$ for $n\in2\NN_0$ (whence $A_F \cong (\ZZ/2\ZZ)^2$).
 In addition, $A_F$ is also endowed with the structure of a quadratic form, called discriminant form, taking values in $\QQ/2\ZZ$.

 Throughout this paper, it will be instrumental to consider torsion sections, and the automorphisms of $S$ given by translations (see \eqref{eq: tMW}).
-Note that torsion sections are always disjoint from the zero section (generally true unless the characteristic of the ground field divides the order of the section).
+Note that torsion sections are always disjoint from each other (generally true unless the characteristic of the ground field divides the order of the section, cf.\ \cite[Prop.\ 6.33 (v)]{SS19}).
 In terms of lattices, torsion sections can be encoded in the intersection pattern with the singular fibres as